App-vNext/Polly/src/Snippets/README.md

 dotnet mdsnippets
 ```

-Visit [SimonCropp/MarkdownSnippets][MarkdownSnippets] for more details.
+Visit the [MarkdownSnippets][MarkdownSnippets] GitHub repository for more details.

 ## How to use snippets in Polly documentation